Reclaiming Control Through Self-Efficacy

 Self-efficacy is a game-changing form of resilience.
 It’s the belief that you can handle hard things—not because life is easy, but because you’ve done hard things before.

 It’s not about confidence in everything.
 It’s confidence in your ability to figure things out.
-To try.
-To learn.
-To adapt.
+Resilience isn’t built by avoiding struggle—it’s built by moving through it.

 What is Self-Efficacy?